 Without further due, let us dive into the 15 mistakes to avoid when selling your house for the first time.

 When you are living in a house for years and all of a sudden you have to leave it, it's normal to feel sad, nervous, nostalgic, and somewhat excited at the same time.
 If you are feeling the same way, you have got a lot of company.
 But understanding what you feel and why you feel is essential at this phase.

 Address your emotions but don’t let them come in between your house selling deals.
 When you think of selling your first house, detach yourself from it for a while and think like a businessperson.
-It is going to be an important real estate transaction of your life.
+It is going to be an important real estate transaction in your life.

 2. Not Hiring A Real Estate Agent

 Another major mistake made by first-time home sellers is that they try to do it on their own.
 Saving on some commissions may seem lucrative from a distance.
-It is no secret that the professional agent will charge you some money for selling the house for you.
+It is no secret that a professional agent will charge you some money for selling the house for you.
 But that’s the price you pay for their expertise.
-Exclude this expertise from the scenario and your struggles with the selling will increase manifold.
+Exclude this expertise from the scenario and your struggles with selling will increase manifold.

 A reliable real estate agent understands the business, has no emotional attachments with your property, and a lot of experience in selling properties.
-All of these things combined together with the expert level negotiation skills of an agent make it the perfect choice to hire one.
+All of these things combined together with the expert-level negotiation skills of an agent make it the perfect choice to hire one.